Technigo/project-happy-thoughts/README.md

 # Happy Thoughts

-The app shows 20 messages from a Techingo API where the user can submit messages and like both their own and others messages for as long as they are shown on the site.
+The app shows 20 messages from a API that I created in another project where the user can submit messages and like both their own and others messages for as long as they are shown on the site.

 ## The problem